eneagizzarelli/SYNAPSE/README.md

 **honeypot** acting as a Linux OS terminal.
 It is entirely written in Python.
 Instead of relying on a real terminal, SYNAPSE works with **generative AI** (currently _GPT 4o_ model) to answer with realistic terminal outputs, as if the user was connecting to a real Linux OS using SSH.
 It currently implements the simulation of two services:
  - SSH Server
  - MySQL Server

-SYNAPSE leverages the [**SYNAPSE-to-MITRE**](https://github.com/eneagizzarelli/SYNAPSE-to-MITRE.git) submodule to automatically map collected logs into attack techniques of the [**MITRE ATT&CK**](https://attack.mitre.org) database.
-For a more detailed description of SYNAPSE-to-MITRE project, installation, usage
+[shelLM](https://github.com/stratosphereips/SheLLM) project was used as a starting point to implement SYNAPSE code.

+[**SYNAPSE-to-MITRE**](https://github.com/eneagizzarelli/SYNAPSE-to-MITRE.git) extension automatically maps logs collected by SYNAPSE into attack techniques of the [**MITRE ATT&CK**](https://attack.mitre.org) database, leveraging machine learning techniques.
+More in detail, an MLP classifier trained over the [cti-to-mitre-with-nlp](https://github.com/dessertlab/cti-to-mitre-with-nlp) dataset, re-generated using the (currently) last version of the MITRE ATT&CK database (_enterprise-attack-15.1_), has been used to achieve the desired behaviour.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>